• Skip to primary navigation

 9- Using a cookie cutter of 4-5 cm diameter cut out discs.
 Place the discs under a wet kitchen towel so they do not dry out.

 10- Collect the leftover dough cuttings and save them.
-Repeat for all the dough balls and for the saved dough cuttings.
+Then repeat for all the dough balls and for the saved dough cuttings.

 11- Heat the oil in a wok or pan till hot.
-Keep the flame high when putting the puris to fry.
+Keep the flame high when adding the puris to fry.

 12- Do not overcrowd the pan.
-Put about 5-6 puris depending on the size of the pan.
+Fry about 5-6 puris depending on the size of the pan.

-13- Lower the flame to medium high and fry the puris pressing them down with a spatula.
+13- Lower the flame to medium high and fry the puris pressing them down with a slotted spoon.

 14- Once they puff up, turn them over and fry till golden brown.